tsabunkar/design-patterns/readme.md

 - To Tackle this God Object Anti-Pattern : A common programming technique is to separate a large problem into several smaller problems and create solutions for each of them.

 ---

+NOTE: In js we cannot have private methods.